 The first question you’re asking is probably, “Physia what?”
 Physiatry—pronounced fiz eye’ a tree—is the medical specialty of physical medicine and rehabilitation.
 Medical doctors who are specially trained in this field are called physiatrists.
 They deal with the diagnosis, treatment and prevention of disability caused by acute or chronic disease (download our Physiatry brochure).

-So what does that mean for you as a health care consumer?
+So what does that mean for you?
 A doctor who is trained in physiatry is especially adept at helping people who are recovering from minor to serious injuries related to:

 - Sports injuries